 When I first started this blog, I had intended to post weekly, but somehow work caught up with me and I had to postpone much that I wanted to do.
 I confess also that I’ve been enjoying the lovely weather, spending time in the garden pretending to be caring for the flowers and vegetables, but really, just pottering.

 Galicia was a great contrast to Navarre.
-Spain’s northern coastal area is visited mainly by the Spanish happy to leave the southern costas to the rest of Europe.
+Spain’s northern coastal area is visited mainly by the Spanish happy to leave the southern Costas to the rest of Europe.
 I would hate to spoil it for them but I have to say that I plan to go back as it’s one of the most beautiful places I’ve visited in Spain, unspoiled by high-rises and bars and restaurants serving “chips like at home” and “mama’s apple pie”.
-Instead we had steamed mussles, scallops, oysters, languoustines, prawns and every type of fish imaginable, including sole, turbot, sea bass and hake.
+Instead we had steamed mussels, scallops, oysters, langoustines, prawns and every type of fish imaginable, including sole, turbot, sea bass and hake.

 Although neither province sees a lot of foreign tourists, there are a couple of Michelin recommended restaurants with food and prices that will astound those used to paying a small fortune in such establishments.
 Vigo in Galicia also has a superb 5* Hotel, The Escudos, located just outside the town and overlooking the bay.
 There are beautiful gardens and a 200 year old camellia tree (in full blossom when I was there last week) and a few steps lead from the garden down to the beach.